 Once an invention has been patented, the patent owner has the right to regulate any monetization activities involving the patent.
-However, before a patent application is filed, it is important to make sure that the invention is, in fact, new and Code of Ethics and Conduct for Research Scholars unique.
+However, before a patent application is filed, it is important to make sure that the invention is, in fact, new and unique.
 Otherwise, the patent application will be rejected.
 Therefore, for an invention to receive a patent, it must meet the following requirements: novelty, non-obviousness, and usefulness.